 A lack of wireless support and 3.5mm jack will be an issue for Xbox gamers.
 Plus, with pricing starting at £150 there’s no doubt that the Fusion 500 is expensive.
 But if you have the money, and want your team looking bling during tournaments and LAN parties, then the Fusion 500 is a fantastic choice.

-Having reviewed its less expensive counterpart, the ROG Strix Fusion 300, we can safely say that it’s worth splashing out the extra thirty-off quid for these instead.
+Having reviewed its less expensive counterpart, the ROG Strix Fusion 300, we can safely say that it’s worth splashing out the extra 30 or so quid for these instead.

 Sennheiser GSP 300